ROKAMETISM/Parameterized-FSM/README.md

 I copied the outline shader code from the internet, and modified it so that it can be toggled real-time via code.

-Studying shader is one of the future goals of this project.

 ## Todo

 -> Tool interface
-sd

 ->Interactive world interface -> HP

-->study shader

 ->Toolbar usage